-- CONTINUOUS-Rollover is externally handled, if at all.
+- DAILY\ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Timestamp values use the local time zone.
-This is the default if no logging style is specified. - CONTINUOUS\UTC-Same as CONTINUOUS, but with UTC timestamp. - DATLY\ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
-Timestamp values use the local time zone. - DAILY\ROLLOVER\UTC-Same as DAILY\ROLLOVER, but with UTC timestamp. - JSON\ROLLOVER-Logs are formatted using JSON.
-The log file is closed at midnight local time, compressed with gzip (suitable for filebeat), and a new log file is started.
+This is the default if no logging style is specified. - DAILY\ROLLOVER\UTC-Same as DAILY\ROLLOVER, but with UTC timestamp. - CONTINUOUS-Legacy value.
+Rollover is handled as DAILY\ROLLOVER. - CONTINUOUS\UTC-Legacy value.
+Rollover is handled as DAILY\ROLLOVER\UTC. - JSON\ROLLOVER-Logs are formatted using JSON.
+The log file is closed at midnight local time, compressed with gzip (suitable for Filebeat), and a new log file is started.
 Always uses ISO 8601 UTC timestamps. - JSON-Logs are emitted as JSON to stdout only (suitable for Docker).
 Always uses ISO 8601 UTC timestamps.

 Note • The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
-If set, the style will be changed to DAILY ROLLOVER.
+If set, the style will be changed to DAILY\ROLLOVER.